jldimond/Coral-CpG-ratio-MS/methods.md

 To permit analysis of these data based on GOslim terms, the data were joined with the GOslim annotation file described above based on common contig ID numbers.
 However, because the GOslim annotation file contained contigs that were duplicated if they fell into more than one GOslim bin, whole-transcriptome CpG O/E patterns were analyzed using the data generated prior to joining with GOslim annotation files.

-Analyses were perfomed on a computer running Ubuntu 14.04 with Python 2.7.